anujaverma11/AnujaVerma/README.md

 No we can use a debugger like firebug, put a breakpoint on the home.js line at "$.fn.fullpage", and see it won't run when you go to the help page but it will run if you go to the home page.

+## Demo

+I made a couple more changes to the Gemfile and production.rb to get it working with heroku.

+You can check out the live demo at [http://fullpagejs-rails-bootstrap.herokuapp.com/](http://fullpagejs-rails-bootstrap.herokuapp.com/).

 ## Thanks

 * [Michael Hart's rails tutorial](http://ruby.railstutorial.org) for getting me started.